 When choosing and testing the right solution, there were a few factors that I had to consider:

+Host Kubernetes cluster where a student cannot access the control plane of the host cluster directly but can access their own claimed environment freely.
 The easiest form of multi-tenancy would be to provision a new Kubernetes user for each student, providing them with their own certificates and keys to access the host cluster namespace.
 This solution is simple but also poses significant risks.
 It would require students to access their labs environment through the kube API server of the host cluster.
 However, this approach could lead to issues such as students creating an excessive number of NodePort services, degrading the experience for other students, or flooding the API server with millions of requests, impacting performance for legitimate users.

 While implementing policy engines like Kyverno or Gatekeeper could help prevent users from violating certain rules, it would require extensive trial and error to configure them correctly for each individual lab.
 Moreover, these policies may restrict students from creating their own namespaces, accessing the root file system, or deploying privileged containers, which are important aspects of learning Kubernetes.